Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 $ cat firstone.doc
 This is the first doc file
 ```
-By the way, it's a good habit to check states often as to verify
+By the way, it's a good habit to check states often to verify
 our commands worked or not.
-In this example, I use `ls` to check if the file has been created,
+In this example, I use `ls` to check whether the file is created
 and `cat` for printing the content in that file.
 You can use `git status` frequently to check your files' states.

 Ok, now we have some updates in this folder, and let's
-check with our Git to see what happend there:
+check with our Git to see what happened there:
 ```
 $ git status
 On branch master